Trey Thompkins: Nizhny Novgorod (2014–2015)

 On August 4, 2014, Thompkins signed a one-year deal with the Russian team Nizhny Novgorod.
 From the start of the 2014–15 season, he saw a lot of trust from the team's head coach, Ainars Bagatskis, as he played at least 20 minutes per game, in both the VTB United League and the EuroLeague.
 On November 6, in a home game loss to Anadolu Efes, he had 14 points and 10 rebounds, making his first EuroLeague double-double.
 On November 21, against Dinamo Sassari, he grabbed a season-high 15 rebounds, also scoring 13 points.
-Nizhny Novgorod finished 4th in its EuroLeague group, and advanced to the EuroLeague Top 16.

 On February 6, in a game against Unicaja, he scored a season-high 27 points, and added 13 rebounds, to help his team win the first game in the EuroLeague Top 16.
 That was also his third straight EuroLeague game win which he scored more than 20 points.
 Nizhny Novgorod eventually finished its participation in the EuroLeague by finishing last in its Top 16 group, with 3 wins in 14 games.
 Over 23 EuroLeague games played, Thompkins averaged 14.5 points and a third best in the league 8.1 rebounds per game.
 Nizhny Novgorod ended the competition in the VTB United League, after being eliminated by CSKA Moscow, by a 3–0 series sweep in the league's playoff semifinal series.